About Your Student Snapshot service

 - What happens if a parent replies?
 As is common with automated text messages, no one will be on the other end of the text message in order to respond.
 If a parent replies, they will receive an automated response that asks them to contact their school or mentor.

 "Thanks for your msg.
-This number doesn't receive replies.
+This number is not staffed so we're unable to reply.
 Contact your child's school or mentor with questions / concerns.
 Msg&Data rates may apply.
 Text HELP to learn more.
 Text STOP to end msgs."

 - Can I select which parents I want to receive the Your Student Snapshot?
 All parents of students with student Platform accounts who have a valid cell phone number in the Platform and have not unsubscribed will receive the Student Snapshot.
 Therefore, you can control which parents receive and don’t receive messages by either including or excluding a parent’s cell phone number in the Platform.
 We would strongly encourage you to ensure all contact numbers are up to date in the platform in order to give parents the choice themselves.
 Parents can unsubscribe at any time by replying STOP to the messages.

 - Can I or my parents select which messages we / they want and don’t want to receive, and the frequency of the messages?
 At this time, schools and parents are not able to choose which text messages to receive or the frequency of those messages.
 Messages are designed to keep your families up-to-date on your students’ coursework and academic progress in a way that supports student growth and self-direction without overwhelming the families.

 - How many messages will my parents receive?
 What if they have multiple children?
 Parents will receive, on average, 2 text messages per week per child triggered by their student’s own academic calendar and performance.
 If a parent has multiple children in your school or another Summit Learning Program school that has activated Your Student Snapshot, they will receive separate messages for each of their children.